 For further information or questions please contact:

-TIM ROBINSON National Marketing Manager.
-Crowe UK
+Natasha Begg, National Senior Marketing Executive at Crowe UK

 Watch the Chambers webinar discussion on the future of UK-EU trade flows, where panellists from HMRC and Simmons & Simmons will give you practical guidance on the changing landscape in the field of VAT.